eunicedhivya/zen-class-assignments/assignment-day3.md

 <hr>

-### Read about the difference between window, screen and document in javascript
+### Task 3: Read about the difference between window, screen and document in javascript

 Window: its the root of webpage containing the document structure.
 Its a global variable. eg., A Tab in the Browser